cdpuk/givenergy-local/docs/controls.md

 * Set `switch.battery_eco_mode` to `on`.
 * Set `switch.battery_dc_discharging` to `off`.

+Note that this does not affect your AC charging settings which, if enabled, will continue to take priority.

 ### Activate timed discharge mode

 This is supposed to discharge the battery for home consumption only during the specified time period.